 The hall is built from stone from the Prudham Quarry, Hexham Northumberland, the stone was shipped by rail and also used extensively in the tenements in Marchmont.
 The exterior niches were designed to take statues but these were never infilled.

-Statutory address updated (2015).
+Listed building record updated at re-survey in 2011-12.
+Statutory address updated in 2015.
 Previously listed as '15 Bristo Square, University of Edinburgh McEwan Hall including railings and gatepiers between hall and Reid School of Music'.

 Royal Commission on the Ancient and Historical Monuments of Scotland: http://www.rcahms.gov.uk/canmore.html CANMORE ID 74110